Reverse Lookup List by Purpose

 *Can be placed in your scene via VketTools.

-*Placing mirrors is not possible with other exhibition formats or submission methods.
+*Placing mirrors is not possible with Item Exhibitions or with Web / Vket Booth Maker Upload.

 Click here to expand